-For products under sanitary-epidemiological control, the Customs Union typically requires the corresponding veterinary certificates contain the following two attestations:
+For products under sanitary-epidemiological control, the Eurasian Economic Union typically requires the corresponding veterinary certificates to contain the following two attestations:

-- "Microbiological, chemical and toxicological, and radiological indicators of [commodity] comply with the veterinary and sanitary requirements of the Customs Union." - "Package and packaging material are used only once and comply with requirements of the Customs Union."
+- "Microbiological, chemical and toxicological, and radiological indicators of [commodity] comply with the veterinary and sanitary requirements of the Eurasian Economic Union." - "Package and packaging material are used only once and comply with the requirements of the Eurasian Economic Union."